carlosmu/quick_lattice/README.md

 0.3.0 First Release!
 0.3.1 Fix: Crash On Undo, reported by BluePortal77

+## Donate
+You can support my work by buying this plugin on Gumroad https://gum.co/quicklattice

 ## Known Issues
 When the object's pivot is rotated (but not the whole object), the result may not be what you want.
 In those cases, try applying the rotation first (Ctrl + A).
 <br><br>